 [signature]

-Hopefully, these sales email templates can guide you to a better, upgraded version of your previous sales strategy.
-For more help with your sales outreach campaign, see this list of sales prospecting tools I highly recommend, this list of open-ended sales questions you can use, as well as this list of sales stats to know!
+These templates can guide you to a better sales strategy.
+For more help with your sales outreach campaign, see this list of sales prospecting tools I highly recommend, this list of open-ended sales questions you can use, as well as this list of sales statistics to know.